-Crochet a Colour Block blanket with Kate EastwoodPublished on 25 April 2019 By Merion 1 min read
+Crochet a Color Block blanket with Kate EastwoodPublished on April 25, 2019 By Merion 1 min read

-Sometimes less is very definitely more, and that is certainly the case with this beautifully simple colour block blanket.
-Worked in just two contrasting colours the crisp lines and giant tassels give a contemporary look, perfect for any living room or bedroom.
+Sometimes less is very definitely more, and that is certainly the case with this beautifully simple color block blanket.
+Worked in just two contrasting colors the crisp lines and giant tassels give a contemporary look, perfect for any living room or bedroom.
 Kate Eastwood's easy-to-follow tutorial makes a great first blanket project for beginners!

 The finished blanket measures approx. L 138cm x W 124cm.

-The blanket is worked in half treble crochet, htr (hdc US) throughout, with the edging rounds worked in double crochet dc (single crochet sc US) and rope stitch.
-Rope stitch is simply a round of double crochet (US single crochet), worked from left to right, rather than the usual way of right to left.
+The blanket is worked in half double crochet throughout, with the edging rounds worked in single crochet sc and rope stitch.
+Rope stitch is simply a round of single crochet, worked from left to right, rather than the usual way of right to left.

-For my blanket I used 20 x balls of Paintbox Wool Mix Aran: 10 x balls in Racing Green (827) and 10 x balls in Champagne White, working with a 4.5mm hook using UK crochet terms.
+For my blanket I used 20 x balls of Paintbox Wool Mix Aran: 10 x balls in Racing Green (827) and 10 x balls in Champagne White, working with a 4.5mm hook.
 If you prefer acrylic yarn with no wool content, you can switch to Paintbox Yarns Simply Aran.

-Row 2: Work a row of htr, at the end of the row chain 1 and turn.
+Row 2: Work a row of hdc, at the end of the row chain 1 and turn.

 Continue working rows 1 and 2 until the Champagne White section measures 68cm.
 Finish off the Champagne White at the end of the row.

-Edging round 1: With the right side of the blanket facing you, work an edge of dc in the same colour along each of the three edges on both the Champagne White and Racing Green sections.
-Work 2 to 3 dc in to each corner stitch to keep the shape.
+Edging round 1: With the right side of the blanket facing you, work an edge of sc in the same colour along each of the three edges on both the Champagne White and Racing Green sections.
+Work 2 to 3 sc in to each corner stitch to keep the shape.
 Finish off.

-Edging round 2: With the right side of the blanket facing you, work an edge of dc in the contrasting colour along each of the three edges on both parts of the blanket.
+Edging round 2: With the right side of the blanket facing you, work an edge of sc in the contrasting colour along each of the three edges on both parts of the blanket.

 Edging round 3: With the right side of the blanket facing you, work an edge of rope stitch in the contrasting colour along each of the three edges on both parts of the blanket.
 Finish off the ends at the end of the round.